leonardevans/first-docker-app/README.md

 # first-docker-app
-My first docker app pushed on docker hub
+My first  app pushed on docker hub

 # CREATING A DOCKER IMAGE
-Navigate to the docker file location execute the below command
+Navigate to the docker file location and execute the following command:
 $ docker build -f Dockerfile -t mydockerapp

 # TO RUN PROJECT FROM GENERATED IMAGE
 $ docker run -p 9900:8080 mydockerapp

-here, 80080 is source port and 9900 is the masking port
+here, 8080 is source port and 9900 is the masking port

 # LOGIN TO DOCKER HUB
 $ docker login